MixedRealityLab/tas-symposium/program/keynotes.md

     weight: 1
 ---

-We are delighted to announce that S. Shyam Sundar from Penn State University is a TAS '24 symposium keynote speakers.
+We are delighted to announce that S. Shyam Sundar from Penn State University is a TAS '24 symposium keynote speaker.

 ## S. Shyam Sundar — Penn State University